cletomartin/redes1/_sources/transport.md

 - _Between the sender's transport layer and the receiver's transport layer_: when segments/datagrams are ready, the sender's transport layer _pushes_ them to the receiver's one.
   Another flow control mechanism is needed here too.

-- _Between the receiver's transport layer and the receiver application_: the reciever application _pulls_ data from the its transport layer.
+- _Between the receiver's transport layer and the receiver application_: the receiver application _pulls_ data from the its transport layer.
   In this case, a flow control mechanism is not required as the application consumes data on-demand.

 The transport layer provides this flow control mechanism as we will see by the end of this chapter.